NatashaSelvidge/spotify-clone/README.md

 ![Screen Shot 2021-06-14 at 3 05 22 PM](https://user-images.githubusercontent.com/17371250/121965534-03b97500-cd22-11eb-95e5-a123e7266f16.png)

+The spotify clone allows users to login with their personal spotify account and play music from their favorite playlist.
+React/Firebase/SpotifyAPI

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).